wileyyugioh/zotmoov/README.md

 - Automatically move/copy imported attachments into a custom directory
 - Manually move/copy imported attachments into a custom directory via right-clicking
 - Automatically delete linked attachments from your computer when you delete them in Zotero
+- Easily attach the last modified file in a folder to a Zotero item

 ## Installation